 Skin is the first barrier and the first mechanism of non-specific defense.
-Skin is a multilayered structure that contains lifeless dead cells on the outer surface and live cells in deeper layers.
-Many organisms find it impossible to penetrate this physical barrier.
+Skin is a multilayered structure that contains dead cells on the outer surface and live cells in deeper layers.
+Thus, many organisms find it impossible to penetrate this physical barrier.
 Skin cells are made by cell division at the deep basal layer.
 As cells reach the outer surface, they lose their vitality and finally detach themselves and shed.
 This outward migration of cells acts against the influx of invasive organisms.
 Skin contains various glands.
 Sebaceous glands secrete sebum which has antibacterial properties.
-Sweat washes infections off.
-High salt content of sweat dries micro-organisms off.
+Moreover, sweat washes infections off as the high salt content of sweat dries micro-organisms off.

 CD8 T lymphocytes get activated by receptor cross linkage and produce substances which are highly toxic to foreign microorganisms.
-Specific immune response occurs in two separate occasions.
+To be specific, specific immune response occurs in two separate occasions.
 When a microorganism enters the body for the first time the response is a bit delayed till all these aforementioned processes occur to an extent that any effect is observable.
 This is called the primary response.
 The immunoglobulin formed is IgM.
-Primary response is of a smaller magnitude than the secondary response.
-After primary response, some T and B cells mature into memory cells.
-These cells act as a shortcut so that when the antigen enters the body a second time all the initial steps are bypassed.
+The primary response is of a smaller magnitude than the secondary response.
+After the primary response, some T and B cells mature into memory cells.
+These cells act as a shortcut; when the antigen enters the body a second time all the initial steps are bypassed.
 This secondary response is much larger and much quicker.
 The main immunoglobulin is IgG.

-What is the difference between Specific and Nonspecific Immunity?
+What is the Difference Between Specific and Nonspecific Immunity?